mikalv/msgr/docs/matrix_irc_bridge_blueprint.md

 4. Publish acknowledgement envelopes once events are applied so the daemon can release processed update IDs.

+### Signal
+1. Use the stored device-link blob (or newly provided linking code) to register the bridge as a companion device via the open-source Signal Service gRPC/WebSocket APIs.
+2. Resume message sync using the Signal Service data API (envelope stream) and persist the latest envelope timestamps/offsets per bridge shard.
+3. Relay outbound messages with sealed-sender metadata when available, falling back to plaintext routing when the contact does not support sealed sender.
+4. Emit acknowledgement envelopes after the Signal service confirms delivery receipts or read sync events so Msgr can advance its cursors.

 ## Failure Handling
 - Matrix sync token persistence stored per channel to resume after restarts.
 - IRC reconnection with exponential backoff and channel rejoin tracking.